 - 3.1.
 The overall responsibility for the approval of this policy sits with the Board of Trustees.
-However, the day to day operational management and implementation of the policy and locally owned academy child protection and safeguarding policies are the responsibility of the Principal - 3.2.
+However, the day to day operational management and implementation of the policy and locally owned academy child protection and safeguarding arrangements are the responsibility of the Principal - 3.2.
 Safeguarding vigilance and promoting the welfare of children is everyone's responsibility.
-Everyone who works with children and their families must

-Safeguarding and Child Protection Policy September 2022 6 ensure their approach is child-centred and they should consider, at all times, what is in the best interests of the child
+Everyone who works with children and their families must ensure their approach is child-centred and they should consider, at all times, what is in the best interests of the child

 - 3.3.
 It is expected that each academy will have their own locally owned safeguarding and child protection arrangements outlined in Appendix A to reflect local procedures and protocols - 3.4.
-The 2022 Keeping Children Safe in Education guidance refers to the 'Designated Safeguarding Lead'.
+The 2023 Keeping Children Safe in Education guidance refers to the 'Designated Safeguarding Lead'.
 The guidance sets out the expectations and scope of the role.